ydahal1/ydahal1/jokes.md

-I was going to learn how to juggle, but I didn't have the balls.
+What do you call a pile of cats?
+A Meowtain.

 [
-Wed Feb  4 00:35:19 UTC 2026
+Thu Feb  5 00:38:46 UTC 2026
  ]